mmikowski/urianchor/README.md

 to act as the user expects while enabling you to update only the part of the page that has changed.

+## Replace Backbone with something much more robust ##

+The plugin, used with a few other well-chosen tools, form a fantastic basis for a lean, easy to use SPA architecture as detailed in the [the book](http://manning.com/mikowski)(http://manning.com/mikowski).
+Here are the recommended tools:

+- Model Events: This plugin uses the jQuery event mechanism, which eliminates having to manage two different event types.
+- Routing: Use [uriAnchor](https://github.com/mmikowski/urianchor/) for much more robust routing, including support to independent and dependent query arguments.
+- Data Model: Use [taffyDB](https://github.com/typicaljoe/taffydb/) for
+  superior and more flexible client side data management.
+- Templating: Use [Dust](http://linkedin.github.io/dustjs/) for much more useful templates that don't tempt you to intermingle display methods with application logic.
+- Touch interface: Use [Unified events](https://github.com/mmikowski/jquery.event.ue) to handle touch and mouse events.
+- AJAX: Use jQuery native AJAX methods.
+- Promises: Use jQuery native promise methods.

+This suite of tools has all the capabilities of modern framework libraries but, when used correctly, can vastly improve flexibility and testability.
+It leverages jQuery's excellent built-in tools instead of ignoring them!

 ## Release Notes ##

 ### Copyright (c)###